Fonts for logo designs in 2025

 However, there are many applications when a logo needs to work well in small too; for example, at the top left corner of a website, especially when viewed on a phone.
 For that reason, serif fonts require more attention when it comes to testing a logo in a multitude of environments.

-Get inspired by some of the best logo fonts
+Get inspired by custom logo fonts

 When leaving out logo symbols and going for a simple wordmark instead, focusing on the selection of the font is even more crucial.
 Every typeface has its own character—and finding the right type that has the personality you’d like to convey can be tedious.
 When scrolling through font platforms and type studio websites, start with having a brand trait in mind that your font choice should also express.
 Let’s say you’re aiming for a logo that should say “precision,” select a pointy font.
 This works best if your brand name has letters that can be sharp naturally, for example, the letters A, K, M, N, and W.